Last Updated on January 12, 2024 by Maryam Siddiqui

 That’s it; you’re ready to move around!
 This guide concludes everything you need to know.
 If you have any questions, join our Facebook Group – All About Portugal For Expats, and connect with expats there.

 Before we say goodbye, you should know that Viv Europe can bring your car all the way to Portugal for you!
 Scratch out the idea of buying a new one, and let us handle that hassle for you.
-Contact us now and get a consultation for your specific case before you make the big move.
+Book a consultation with our experts to discuss your case before making the big move!